 The Eric Delson Memorial Scholarship is intended for college, vocational or private school students that are clinically diagnosed with hemophilia or von Willebrand disease.
 Three renewable $2,500 scholarships are awarded each year for new or current college or vocational-technical school students, and one renewable $1,500 scholarship is awarded to a student attending private school, grades 7-12.
-Deadline: August 1, 2023 Click here for more info.
+Deadline was December 1, 2023 Click here for more info.

 Eric Dostie Memorial College Scholarship